PrefectHQ/prefect/docs/cloud/flow-deploy.md

 sidebarDepth: 1
 ---

-# Prefect Cloud: Deploying a Flow
+# Prefect Cloud: Registering a Flow

-Now that you understand the basic building blocks of Prefect Cloud and have locally authenticated with the Cloud API, let's walk through a real flow deployment.
+Now that you understand the basic building blocks of Prefect Cloud and have locally authenticated with the Cloud API, let's walk through a real flow registration.
 Before we begin, make sure:
 - you have a working Python 3.5.2+ environment with the latest version of Prefect installed
 - you have [Docker](https://www.docker.com) up and running, and have authenticated with a Docker registry that you have push access to

 ## Write a Flow

-The first step in flow deployment is obviously to write a flow!
+The first step in flow registration is obviously to write a flow!
 We've prepared the following parametrized flow for you to edit as you wish.
 Note that it relies on the [`pyfiglet` Python package](https://github.com/pwaller/pyfiglet) which is not included in a standard install of Prefect.

 ```python
 import pyfiglet